-The Company has adopted an audit board system.
-Currently, the Board of Auditors comprises four members (including one full-time corporate auditor).
-Two of the four members are appointed as independent officers in accordance with rules stipulated by the Tokyo Stock Exchange and these members are registered to the TSE.
-The Board of Auditors audits the directors' execution of their duties by attending Board meetings and checking important documents.
-In addition, the Board of Auditors regularly liaises with the Internal Audit Office, which conducts internal audits, and with the accounting auditor, who conducts accountancy services.
+bard system.
+Currently, the Board of Auditors comprises four members or).
+Two of the four members are appointed as independent officers in Tokyo Stock Exchange and these members are registered to the TSE. ors' execution of their duties by attending Board meetings and checking Board of Auditors regularly liaises with the Internal Audit Office, which accounting auditor, who conducts accountancy services.